 The term "dPEG®" is Quanta BioDesign's trademarked acronym for "discrete polyethylene glycol" or "discrete PEG".
 The "discrete" portion of the dPEG® trademark indicates single molecular weight PEG technology.
 Like traditional PEGs, our products contain an amphiphilic backbone of repeating ethylene oxide units.
 However, traditional PEGs are not single compounds.
 Quanta BioDesign invented and manufactures these monodisperse PEG products using our proprietary synthetic and purification processes.

 What is PEGylation?

-PEGylation is the process adding polyethylene glycol (PEG) to a molecule or surface, often through covalent modification of the targeted molecule or surface.
+PEGylation is the process of adding polyethylene glycol (PEG) to a molecule or surface, often through covalent modification of the targeted molecule or surface.
 Molecules and surfaces that have been modified by PEGylation are called PEGylated.
 Any surface containing appropriate functional groups can be PEGylated.
 Gold, silver, iron, and silica are examples of surfaces that are often PEGylated for use in diagnostic, therapeutic, or theranostic applications.
 The list of molecules that are PEGylated is enormously long and continually expanding.
 Examples of the types of molecules that are PEGylated include small molecule therapeutic drugs, peptides, proteins, the carbohydrate coats of glycoproteins, oligonucleotides, and lipids.